 Another change: Whether the extra money must be spent directly on target children or if showing they’re succeeding will suffice – rules due out Jan.
 3 – accountability has shifted.
 No Child Left Behind pioneered the idea that schools could be graded using student scores, grouped by demographics.

 As the outdated federal program fossilizes in the political tar pits of Washington, California has embedded that concept into its funding.
 Ideals embodied in a testing program will now gain teeth through a funding formula.• The classrooms ideal changed from an excellent lecture to labs and projects.
 Learning by doing won out over learning by listening.
 Kids talking things through, instead of sitting prim and silent, became the goal.
 The change jumps schools from 19th century norms to workplace standards of the 21st century – a breathtaking leap from the industrial revolution to the information age.

 The shift to devices in classrooms instead of just lined up in one computer lab per school takes investment beyond PTA cookie dough sales.
 But students need to learn computer skills just as surely as state capitals and times tables — maybe more so.
-Technology only enables a necessary evolution to train today’s workforce and certainly tomorrow’s.• The testing timeout: California bucking the federal No Child Left Behind testing mandate for one year gives a window of time to change gears.
-There will still be state science tests and a few others, but for the most part students will field test math or English exams and not get individual scores.
+Technology only enables a necessary evolution to train today’s workforce and certainly tomorrow’s.

 The other option was certain failure under the law’s rule that every child test at grade level in the coming year.
 That was No Child Left Behind’s selling point: Every child would succeed.
 It means every special-needs student does well, every English learner scores at least average on an English test and, for this year, every student grasps material not taught in that grade any more.